-A. There shall be no discharge or other disciplinary action except for just and sufficient cause.
+- A. There shall be no discharge or other disciplinary action except for just and sufficient cause.
 Just and sufficient cause shall include, but not be limited to, insubordination, infractions of generally recognized and approved standards of business conduct or journalistic ethics, incompetence, or a decision by the Company to reduce the size of its staff or eliminate a job function.
-Notwithstanding the above, the Company shall have the right to discharge any Employee, for any reason, during his or her first nine months of employment (excluding any periods of disability), and any such decision shall not be subject to the grievance and arbitration procedure.

-B. Upon discharge, an Employee making a written request within two (2) weeks from the date of discharge shall receive in writing from the Company or its representative a statement of the cause of discharge.
+Notwithstanding the above, the Company shall have the right to discharge any Employee, for any reason, during his or her first nine months of employment (excluding any periods of disability), and any such decision shall not be subject to the grievance and arbitration procedure. - B. Upon discharge, an Employee making a written request within two (2) weeks from the date of discharge shall receive in writing from the Company or its representative a statement of the cause of discharge.
 Such written statement shall be sent by the Company within ten (10) days after receiving the Employee's written request.
-In the event the Union files a grievance concerning the discharge, if the Union requests, the Company will provide a written statement of the cause of discharge within ten (10) days after receiving the grievance.

-C. 1.
-If a regular full-time Employee is to be discharged because of reduction in force or elimination of a job function, the Employee and the Union shall be given 30 calendar days' notice.
+In the event the Union files a grievance concerning the discharge, if the Union requests, the Company will provide a written statement of the cause of discharge within ten (10) days after receiving the grievance. - C. 1.
+If a regular full-time Employee is to be laid off for reasons qualifying the Employee for Severance Pay in accordance with Article VII, the Employee and the Union shall be given 30 calendar days' notice.
 Notwithstanding the above, where the layoff is due to outsourcing, the Employee and the Union shall be given at least forty-five (45) days' notice.
-The notice requirements of this Article shall require that a layoff shall not be effective until the start of the work shift on the date 30 (or 45) calendar days from the date of the notice to the Union, including the date of the notice.

-2. Extended Medical Coverage/COBRA.
-Employees laid off due to automation, outsourcing, job elimination, or reduction in force will be eligible for a Company-provided subsidy of their medical and dental coverage provided under COBRA, at the same premium cost as if they were still active employees, until they become eligible for medical coverage under another employer's plan or for such additional coverage period as defined below, whichever comes first.
-Probationary employees laid off within nine (9) months of hire shall receive full notice required by this Article and shall receive three (3) weeks of severance pay and COBRA premium subsidy until the end of the month after the month in which the layoff occurs.
-For employees past their probationary period, extended medical benefits shall be equal to one month of extended benefits per year of service, with a minimum of three (3) months and a maximum of twelve (12) months.
+The notice requirements of this Article shall require that a layoff shall not be effective until the start of the work shift on the date 30 (or 45) calendar days from the date of the notice to the Union, including the date of the notice. - 2.
+Extended Medical Coverage/COBRA.
+Employees laid off and eligible for Severance Pay under Article VII will be eligible for a Company-provided subsidy of their medical and dental coverage provided under COBRA, at the same premium cost as if they were still active Employees, until they become eligible for medical coverage under another employer's plan or for such additional coverage period as defined below, whichever comes first.
+Probationary Employees laid off within nine (9) months of hire and eligible for Severance Pay under Article VII shall receive full notice required by this Article and COBRA premium subsidy until the end of the month after the month in which the layoff occurs.
+For Employees past their probationary period, extended medical benefits shall be equal to one month of extended benefits per year of service, with a minimum of three (3) months and a maximum of twelve (12) months.